sayanida/sayanida/README.md

 ## 😊 Hi, I'm Saya!

 Thank you for visiting my profile!
-I’m a **Master of IT student at Flinders University** with experience as an **Application Developer Intern**.
+I’m an **Application Developer** at Encompaas and hold a Master of Information Technology from Flinders University, graduated in July 2026.
-My current focus is **Front-End Development** using **JavaScript, TypeScript, React, and MUI**, and I’m actively expanding my skills toward **Full Stack / Software Engineering**.
+My current focus is **Front-End Development using TypeScript, React, and MUI**, while actively expanding my skills in **Back-End Development to grow as a Full-Stack Software Engineer**.

-**Graduating in July 2026**, I’m seeking opportunities where I can contribute to impactful software and grow as an engineer.
+I enjoy building practical, user-focused applications and continuously improving my technical skills by working on both professional and personal projects.

 ---